Building A Traceability Data Infrastructure to Track Provenance and Quality in Australian Seafood Supply Chains

 The Challenge

 Mud crabs (Scylla spp.) are a valuable commercial seafood product in Australia, with a national market worth approximately $48 million per year.
-However, the high demand and price for mud crabs make them prone to illegal fishing and black marketing.
-Preventing illegitimate harvesting and trade of seafood is a high priority for state governments.
+However, the high demand and price for mud crabs make them prone to illegal fishing and black-market trade.
+Preventing illegitimate seafood harvesting and trade is a high priority for state governments and industry stakeholders across Australia.

-Mud crab fishery regulations and mandatory reporting requirements vary by jurisdiction, with few mechanisms in place to carry collected data through the supply chain and differentiate between illegal and legitimate harvests.
+Mud crab fishery regulations and mandated data collections differ widely by jurisdiction, with few mechanisms to carry data through the supply chain or distinguish black-market products from legal takings.

-Therefore, the development of standard data collection practices and traceable data are important aspects to enable fishery sustainability, industry viability, and the delivery of safe products to market.
+Therefore, establishing standardised data collection practices and enabling end-to-end traceability are critical to supporting fishery sustainability, safeguarding industry viability, and ensuring the delivery of safe, authentic products to market.

 The Response

-We are supporting the Queensland Department of Agriculture and Fisheries in bringing together researchers, government regulators and industry representatives to build a digital traceability data infrastructure for the Australian seafood sector, using the mud crab supply chain as a model.
+We have supported the Queensland Department of Primary Industries in bringing together researchers, government regulators and industry representatives to build a digital traceability data infrastructure for the Australian commercial seafood sector, using the mud crab supply chain as a model.

-The resulting traceability system will allow end-to-end tracking of individual mud crabs through the supply chain, improving traceability and generating benefits for seafood producers and other stakeholders.
+The resulting traceability system, CrabTrace, allows end-to-end tracking of individual mud crabs through the supply chain, improving transparency and delivering tangible benefits to fishers, regulators and other supply chain stakeholders.

 Who Will Benefit